Robust and Differentially Private Principal Component Analysis

 We say a generalized spatial sign $ g $ is \textit{bounded} if

-We restrict the class of $g$ to only include bounded generalized spatial signs.
-This restriction guarantees robustness and privacy constraints.
-Clearly, the spherical transformation $g_{sph}$ is bounded as $ \|g_{sph}\|_{\infty} = 1 $, and the winsorization is also bounded as $ \|g_{wins}^{(r)}\|_\infty = r$.
-In contrast, $ \|g\|_\infty = \infty$ for $ g(t) = t $, which excludes the covariance matrix from the bounded transformations.
+We restrict our attention to bounded generalized spatial signs.
+In particular, the spherical transformation $g_{sph}$ is bounded since $ \|g_{sph}\|_{\infty} = 1 $, and the the winsorization map is also bounded with $ \|g_{wins}^{(r)}\|_\infty = r$.
+In contrast, the identity map $g(t) = t$, yielding the usual covariance matrix, is unbounded.